Madison Beer: 2012–2018: Career beginnings and As She Pleases

 Beer recorded her EP, titled As She Pleases, over a three-year period.
 It was released on February 2, 2018.
 The same month, she walked the runway for Dolce & Gabbana Fall 2017 show at Milan Fashion Week.
 "Dead" was released as the lead single from the EP on May 19, 2017.
 The music video was later released on August 3, 2017.
 Beer then released "Say It to My Face" as the second single from the EP on November 3, 2017.
 The music video was released on November 15, 2017.

 On March 10, 2018, "Home with You" was released as the third and final single from the EP.
-In August 2018, the song peaked at number #21 on the Billboard Mainstream Top 40 chart, making her the only female solo artist on the charts without a major music label.
+In August 2018, the song peaked at number No. 21 on the Billboard Mainstream Top 40 chart, making her the only female solo artist on the charts without a major music label.
 She made her official festival debut at Lollapalooza on August 2, 2018, in Chicago.
-Beer was featured on "Blame It On Love", a song from French DJ David Guetta seventh studio album 7.
+Beer was featured on "Blame It On Love", a song from French DJ David Guetta's seventh studio album 7.
 The video game developer Riot Games released a song and music video for "Pop/Stars" on November 3, 2018.
 The song is performed by Beer, Miyeon, and Soyeon from (G)I-DLE and Jaira Burns under a virtual K-pop group named K/DA.
 This song was used as a theme song for the online game League of Legends towards the end of 2018.
 On November 9, 2018, Beer released "Hurts Like Hell" featuring American rapper Offset.